 The missing person case management system utilized by the OCME is the National Missing and Unidentified Person System (NamUs), which is funded and administered by the National Institute of Justice.
 The office ensures dental and fingerprint classifications are entered into the National Criminal Information Center (NCIC) and that DNA is entered into the Combined DNA Index System (CODIS).
-Both systems are national systems, used by every law enforcement agency in the country.
+Both systems (NCIC and CODIS) are national systems, used by every law enforcement agency in the country.
 Ensuring missing person information is entered improves the chances of a notification or identification if an individual is found out of state.

-In 2019, the OCME continued to work on identifying several unidentified bodies.
+In 2020, the OCME continued to work on identifying several unidentified bodies.
 Partial skeletal remains were sent to the University of North Texas Center for Human Identification to extract DNA profiles and enter them into CODIS.
-Additionally, DNA samples on several cases were sent to Parabon Nanolabs for ancestry, facial morphology and forensic genealogy testing.
-The office continues to utilize the services of DNA Doe Project, a non-profit organization, in the investigations in the hopes of identifying the remains.
+The office continues to utilize the services of DNA Doe Project, a non-profit organization, in the hopes of identifying the remains.